Keep scrolling and click on each event title for more information.

 Queer Bait.
 East Atlanta’s gay bar hosts a VJ and Atlanta’s most eclectic collection of queers @ Mary’s, 9 p.m.

 Atlanta Rainbow Trout Water Polo.
 The LGBTQ team practices every week @ Georgia Tech Aquatic Center, 7:30 p.m.
 Same again on Tuesdays, 7:30 p.m.
 First two practices free.

 Fem Friday.
 The backyard and patio are open for women who love women who love open-air parties and two indoor levels of fun @ My Sister’s Room, 9 p.m. – 3 a.m.

 Hot Mess.
-It’s been a year.
-You know that.
-So do DJ Kimber, her gays and their triumphant return @ The Basement, 10 p.m.
+DJ Kimber, her gays, their friends and a triumphant return continue rocking 2021 @ The Basement, 10 p.m.

 Sin Friday.
 Dancers, drinks and DJ Rob Reum @ Ten Atlanta, 10 p.m.

 Madams of the Moonlight.
 Legendary queens doing legendary things @ Midtown Moon, 10 p.m.

 House By Defintion Afterhours.
 Cindel & John Santiago take Xion afterhours parties to Friday nights with all genres of House music.
 Get into it until sunup @ Future, 3 a.m.

 Underground Circuit Saturday with DJ Nina Flowers.
 Atlanta’s newest gay dance club rolls onward @ Future, 10 p.m.
 Stick around for Xion Afterhours with Karlitos, 3 a.m.
 Take a Q-exclusive tour of the new space and view party photos.